liorosenman/flights_project/readme.md

     ## Airline

 # Validate creation details for AirportUser, admin, customer and airline
-    ## Customer can be created by everyone
+    ## Customer can be created by admin and an anonymous user.
     ## Admin and airline can be created by admin alone.

 # ------------16/11/2024------------------------